-Registration to the Nexteer Supplier Management System through Intelex is a requirement for all supplier manufacturing locations, and distributors of direct material, logistics providers, and any supplier of subassembly, sequencing, sorting, rework, software development, service packaging, and calibration services conducting business with Nexteer.
+Registration to the Nexteer Supplier Management System through Intelex is a requirement for all supplier manufacturing locations and distributors of direct material, any supplier of sub-assembly and sequencing, and service packaging.
 Suppliers must contact their Buyer to ensure proper set-up in the Intelex system.
 Upon receipt of the registration, Nexteer will set-up the supplier location within Intelex and provide log-in credentials to the requester.
-Suppliers are responsible to have the appropriate hardware and software needed to access and use the system.
+Suppliers are responsible for having the appropriate hardware and software needed to access and use the system.
 It is the supplier's responsibility to obtain and maintain a Dun and Bradstreet DUNS number(s) to support the system applications.
 Suppliers are responsible to contact Nexteer GSM (Global Supply Management) Systems Support for any system related issues at: gsm.systems@nexteer.com.